-Athletics - In addition to daily physical education classes for all our Lower School students, Erie Day School offers cross country, soccer (indoor and outdoor) as well as the Get Up & Move! program.
-Middle School students also receive physical education classes as well as following athletic programs: Basketball, cross country, golf, soccer (indoor and outdoor), tennis, volleyball and Get Up & Move!. \Students in Grades 4-8 may participate in Ski Club held at Peek 'N Peak Ski Resort, Clymer, NY.
-Bus transportation to and from Erie Day School is provided.
-Parents are encouraged to follow SchoolSpeak for severe weather announcements should Ski Club need to be cancelled).
+Athletics - In addition to regularly scheduled physical education classes for all our Lower School students, Erie Day School offers cross country, soccer (indoor and outdoor) as well as the Get Up & Move!
+Program for Lower School learners.
+Middle School students also receive physical education classes over the course of one nine-week quarter, every day, as well as following athletic program options: basketball, cross country, golf, soccer (indoor and outdoor), tennis, volleyball and Get Up & Move!
+Students in Grades 4-8 may participate in Ski Club held at Peek 'N Peak Ski Resort, Clymer, NY.
+Ski Club members are required to take a ski lesson, making the exit from the school day and experience on the slopes educational as well as enjoyable.
+Bus transportation to and from Erie Day School is provided (with a fee determined by Peek 'n' Peak Resort).
+Parents are encouraged to follow School Speak and email announcements for severe weather decisions should Ski Club need to be cancelled.

-Specific registration and fees associated with each athletic activity are distributed prior to the beginning of each sports season.
+Specific registration and fees associated with each athletic activity are distributed prior to the beginning of each athletic season.
+The registration costs are attributed to coaching salaries, location rentals, referee fees, etc.